Choosing the right kind of surveyor

 Those who have trained and qualified as Chartered Building Surveyors understand how building materials are best used, how buildings are constructed, how building problems occur – and how they are resolved, how buildings should be repaired and maintained, and so on.
 These are the specialist surveyors who deal with the “nuts and bolts” of buildings – and building problems.

-Anyone can call themself a building surveyor, and some 25,000 chartered surveyors belong to the RICS Building Surveying Group.
-But less than 40% are specially qualified as Chartered Building Surveyors.
+Anyone can call themself a building surveyor, but only chartered surveyors who are specially qualified are entitled to use the title Chartered Building Surveyor.

 At the present time there are about 9,370 qualified Chartered Building Surveyors worldwide: Only 28 are registered in the whole of France.